By Andy Burrows

 To date in this series, I’ve been picking activities that we do in the Finance function, and looking into why we do them.
 That’s the essence of my purpose-driven approach.
-We’ve worked through some big ones, like budgeting, strategy, financial reporting and financial analysis and others.
-(The links to all previous parts in the series can be found at the end of the article.)
+We’ve worked through some big ones, like budgeting, strategy, reporting, projects and internal control (and others - the links to all previous parts in the series can be found at the end of the article).

 What I’d like to do at this point in the series is to step back and take a look at the big picture.
 What does the Finance function exist for, if we were to sum it up?
 If we want to be “purpose-driven” in Finance, what does that mean?
 What is a purpose-driven Finance function?